 Certain of our officers and directors purchased Securities pursuant to the Offerings.
-Each of our officers and directors who purchased Warrants in the 2016 Private Placement paid a purchase price of \$0.125 per share of common stock issuable upon exercise of such Warrants upon the closing of the 2016 Private Placement.
+Each of our officers and directors who purchased Warrants in the 2016 Private Placement paid a purchase price of \$0.125 per share of common stock issuable upon exercise of such Warrants.